 Gratitude & Humility

 Has life been testing you on these points?
 Be at peace because you’re not alone, sis.
-Sometimes the various things we experience—the busyness of marriage and motherhood—cause us to lose sight of what a beautiful hand we’ve received.
+Sometimes the various things we experience—the busyness of marriage and motherhood, for example—cause us to lose sight of what a beautiful hand we’ve received.
 Other times we’re so on top of our game that we forget that the Lord is the One who enabled us to achieve such greatness.

 Perhaps the worst of them all is false humility, which makes us downplay Christ’s ability and gifts at work within us, which could turn into deception, stagnation, and disobedience.
 Yikes!